 The OSC is a self-funded Crown corporation, accountable to the Ontario Legislature through the Minister of Finance.
 The OSC operates under the direction of the Commission.

-The Commission has two related but independent roles.
-It serves as the board of directors of the Crown corporation and it performs a regulatory function, which includes making rules and policies, and adjudicating administrative proceedings.
+The Commission performs three distinct functions in support of its mandate – making policies and rules, serving as the board of directors, and adjudicating.
 The Chair is both the Chair of the Board and the Chief Executive Officer, as set out in the Securities Act (Ontario).

-The Chair, each Vice Chair and each Member are separately appointed for a fixed term by the Lieutenant Governor in Council.
+The Chair, each Vice-Chair and each Member are separately appointed by the Lieutenant Governor in Council.
 Appointments to the Commission are made according to the procedures of the Public Appointments Secretariat of the Government of Ontario.
-The Member Profile sets out the areas of expertise, skills and qualifications needed by the Commission to fulfil its duties.
+The Ontario Securities Commission Charter of Governance sets out the areas of expertise, skills and qualifications needed by the Commission to fulfil its duties.

 Learn more about the current Members of the Commission.